How To Stop A Bed From Squeaking

 Brust off the dust around the nuts and bolts and grease them with lubricant.
 A simple lubricant like WD-40 will protect your nuts and balls from further rust and corrosion.
 Try to tighten them again after this.

+If you're thinking "how can I stop a wooden bed from squeaking" here's the how to prevent and stop it.
 When wooden beds start to dry out, their contact points make creaking noises.
 A wooden bed will wear off faster if you live in a humid or damp area.
 Investigate your bed and find the source of the creak when you move around.
 After you determine where the noise comes from, rub a candle along the contact point until the wax moisturizes and greases it.

 You may still hear creaking after applying wax.
 Give it some time.
 It will take time for the wax from your candle to settle inside the contact point.
 In the event it still creaks, you may need to moisturise the contact point more.